MayStaeh/MayStaeh.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hey, there!
+Hey, Frank!
 Nice meeting you and showing you a glimps of my life.

 As an ambitious individual with a passion for learning and innovations, working with people on impactful projects drives me.
 In doing so, I am currently focusing on projects, mainly in the area of Microsoft PowerApps (Power BI, Power Query, Power Virtual Agents, Power Automate), Website-Creation, and Design Thinking.